Dreycey/PhageBox/src/phagebox_arduino_lib/README.md

 }
 ```

-### Usage once library is installed
+### Usage Instructions (instead of GUI control)

-Once installed, you can send commands through Serial/UART for controlling backlight, magnetic module and temperature modules:
+After installing the library, you can utilize the Serial/UART interface to send commands for controlling the backlight, magnetic module, and temperature modules.
+Here are some examples of the available commands:

+1. Heater 1 Control.

-1. Heater 1 for 32 PCR cycles. **Cycles**: 15 seconds at 90C, 20 seconds at 50C, and 60 seconds at 72C.
+You can use the following command to control Heater 1 for 32 PCR cycles.
+The cycles consist of 15 seconds at 90C, 20 seconds at 50C, and 60 seconds at 72C.

 ```
 <H,1,32,15,90,20,50,60,72>
 ```

+2. Heater 2 Control.

-2. Heater 2 for 32 PCR cycles. **Cycles**: 15 seconds at 90C, 20 seconds at 50C, and 60 seconds at 72C.
+You can use the following command to control Heater 2 for 32 PCR cycles.
+The cycles consist of 15 seconds at 90C, 20 seconds at 50C, and 60 seconds at 72C.

 ```
 <H,2,32,15,90,20,50,60,72>
 ```

-3. Toggle the LED
+3. Backlight Control.

+You can use the following command to toggle the LED backlight:

 ```
 <B,0,1>
 ```

-4. Toggle the MAGNET
+4. Magnetic Module Control

+You can use the following command to toggle the magnetic module:

 ```
 <B,1,0>
 ```

-5. Toggle both the MAGNET and LED
+5. Backlight and Magnetic Module Control

+You can use the following command to toggle both the backlight and magnetic module:

 ```
 <B,1,1>